 - Preheat the oven to 350° and prepare 2 muffins tins by coating each muffin cup with a little butter or vegetable oil.

 - In a large bowl, mix eggs, sugar, and vanilla.
-Add the melted butter (make sure it's not hot or it will start to cook the eggs), and the zucchini.
-Stir in the raisins (optional)
+Add the melted butter (make sure it's not hot or it will start to cook the eggs).
+Stir in the raisins or chocolate chips.

-- In a medium bowl combine the dry ingredients – flour, baking soda, baking powder, salt, cinnamon, ground clove, and nutmeg.
+- In a medium bowl combine the dry ingredients – flour, baking soda, baking powder, salt, and cinnamon.

-- Combine the dry and wet to make the batter.
-Stir the dry ingredients into the wet mixture.
-Do NOT over mix, but gently make sure all the dry is incorporated.
+- Add the grated zucchini to the wet – stir to combine.
+Add the dry into the wet to make the batter.
+Do not over mix, but gently make sure all the dry is incorporated.

 - Use a spoon to evenly distribute the batter into your muffin cups.
 Fill each cup almost to the very top.
 This recipe makes 24 large muffins – you should not have to use a third muffin tin.